 Touma nocked another arrow and replied, "Sure you did."

 Sarenbo pushed himself out of the indent he'd made in the ground, aimed, and fired another bolt of electricity back in the direction of the two senshi.
 Shu, already running for him, dodged aside.
 Touma had leapt into the sky earlier as the demon moved, aiming down at Sarenbo.
-He let loose, only this time Sarenbo was ready.
+He let loose another arrow, only this time Sarenbo was ready.
 He dodged the shot, aimed and fired off a column of water at Touma, who simply moved aside, grinning, "You're kidding!
 Trying to get me while I'm up here!"
-He fired another shot, and Sarenbo had to jump away.
+He fired another shot, and Sarenbo leapt into the air to dodge.

 And then Shu landed a blow straight at the demon's head, knocking him into the ground.